 What is a preposition?

 A preposition is a word used to link nouns, pronouns, or phrases to other words within a sentence.
+They act to connect the people, objects, time and locations of a sentence.
 Prepositions are usually short words, and they are normally placed directly in front of nouns.
 In some cases, you’ll find prepositions in front of gerund verbs.

 There are two very important rules to remember when using prepositions.
 Because they are somewhat vague, learning about prepositions and using them correctly in sentences takes practice.
 Because 1:1 translation is often impossible when dealing with propositions, even the most advanced English students have some difficulty at first.